homeles/RunWatch/README.md

    - Payload URL: `https://your-server-url/api/webhooks/github`
    - Content type: `application/json`
    - Secret: Use the same secret as in your `.env` file
-   - Events: Select "Workflow runs" and any other events you want to track
+   - Events: Select "Workflow runs" and "Workflow Jobs"

 3. Save the webhook